-See Section "Recognise making of the application for international protection" of the Practical Guide.
+See the Practical Guide on Access to the Asylum Procedure, Section 'Recognise making of the application for international protection', p.
+26.

-What should I do if a person has expressed the wish to apply for international protection to me?
+16 What should I do if a person has expressed the wish to apply for international protection to me?

-As soon as a person has expressed the wish to apply for international protection, he/she becomes an applicant and must be referred to the responsible authorities for further assessment.
-As an officer of the authority, which is likely to receive applications for international protection, you have the duty to inform the applicant as to where and how the application should be lodged.
+As soon as a person has expressed the wish to apply for international protection, they become an applicant and must be referred to the responsible authorities for further assessment.
+As an officer of the authority that is likely to receive applications for international protection, you have the duty to inform the applicant where and how to the application should be lodged.

-Applicants for international protection are entitled to certain rights and guarantees attached to this status, including the right to remain, the right to basic material reception conditions, adequate support in case of special procedural and/or reception needs, the right to receive more detailed information on the asylum procedure in the language they understand and guarantees in case of detention.
-As a first-contact official, you are responsible for helping to ensure these rights are maintained, for example by referring the applicants to the relevant authorities and organisations.
+Applicants for international protection are entitled to certain rights and there are guarantees attached to this status.
+This includes the right to remain, the right to basic material reception conditions, adequate support in case of special procedural and/or reception needs, the right to receive more detailed information on the asylum procedure in the language they understand and guarantees in cases of detention.
+As a first-contact official, you are responsible for helping to ensure these rights, for example by referring the applicants to the relevant authorities and organisations.